caltechlibrary/spreadsheet-humanities-lesson/_episodes/01-format-data.md

    ensures that anyone can use the data, and is required by most data repositories.

-For instance, we have data from a survey of small mammals in a desert ecosystem.
-Different people have gone to the field and entered data in to a spreadsheet.
-They keep track of things like species, plot, weight, sex and date collected.
+For instance, we have data from a collection inventory of artifacts.
+Different curators have collected information through the years and have entered data into a spreadsheet.
+They keep track of things like the room the item is in, the date of collection, who donated it, the condition, and the weight.

 If they were to keep track of the data like this:

 ![multiple-info example](../fig/multiple-info.png)

 the problem is that donor and condition are in the same field.
-So, if they wanted to look at all of one donor, or look at different weight distributions by condition, it would be hard to do this using this data setup.
+So, if they wanted to look at all itemd from one donor, or look at different weight distributions by condition, it would be hard to do this using this data setup.
 If instead we put donor and condition in different columns, you can see that it would be much easier.

 ### Columns for variables and rows for observations